 For if God did not spare the angels who sinned, but cast them down to hell and delivered them into chains of darkness, to be reserved for judgment; and did not spare the ancient world, but saved Noah… 2 Peter 2:4-5

 As well, the following passage also makes sense.
 Spirits in prison that were disobedient during the days of Noah – to a modern reader these ‘spirits’ could be simply the wicked people before the flood that were killed in the flood.
-However once we understand the context in which the early church would read these verses, we can see they would connect these spirits with the angels who sinned in the days of Noah.
+However once we understand the context in which the early church would read these verses, we can see they would know that the spirits mentioned were the angels who sinned in the days of Noah.
 (Why would Christ speak only to human spirits slain in the flood, and not the rest of the human spirits who had died over the ages?)

 By whom also He went and preached to the spirits in prison, who formerly were disobedient, when once the Divine longsuffering waited in the days of Noah, while the ark was being prepared, in which a few, that is, eight souls, were saved through water.
 1 Peter 3:19-20

-There is more textual evidence, but I think these are the most interesting – in the Old Testament, ‘sons of God’ only ever refer to angels, and in the New Testament, the stories of these angels and their sin is referenced three different times with clearly the same terminology used in the story of the event.
+There is more textual evidence, but I think these are the most interesting – in the Old Testament, ‘sons of God’ only ever refer to angels, and in the New Testament, the stories of these angels and their sin is referenced three different times with clearly the same terminology used to describe the event.

 Where did the ancients get their mythologies?
 The angel interpretation provides the basis for the core themes of ancient myth.
-Without the angel interpretation, it’s more difficult to demonstrate the Bible’s early narrative as generating the source of those myths.
+The angel interpretation makes it more obvious than ever that the Bible’s early narrative is the source of those myths.

 Does the idea of our planet being visited by superior beings in the distant past sound familiar?
 It should.
 With the angel interpretation in mind, watch a few episodes of Ancient Aliens, or read a book or two on the topic like the error-ridden but classic Chariots of the Gods, or watch a movie like Prometheus.

 Our culture is fascinated by the idea that our planet was visited in the past, and the Bible has the original story already contained in its pages.
-Mysteries that make the whole world scratch their heads and try to make sense of again and again and again, made perfect and plain sense when viewed with the Biblical account in mind.
+Unsolved mysteries make perfect and plain sense when viewed with the Biblical account in mind.
 Again, the Bible demonstrates it has answers for a very confused world.